khicken/schoology-patcher/README.md

 # schoology-patcher
-A simple Opera extension that removes the stupid, stupid "Overdue" section on Schoology.
+A simple Chrome/Opera extension that removes the stupid, stupid "Overdue" section on Schoology.

-Planning to create one for Chrome later
+In dev right now